 Roof top tents are getting more and more attention nowadays.
 The tent is usually securely attached to the rack on the roof and when needed, it can be deployed instantly.
 After unfolding a tent, you gain access to the tent by lowering a ladder.

 Sleeping in a roof tent has few indisputable advantages.
 You sleep off the ground, so you do not have to worry that much about crawling creepy animals.
 The roof tent can be set up easily and quickly.
 So you do not have to spend time with finding a good soil to pitch your tent and setting up the classic tent.

 Also, mattress, pillows, and blankets can be stored inside a tent when folded up, which saves a lot of space in the car.
 Additionally, and this is very convenient for some, you do not have to clean your vehicle every night before going to sleep.

-We were actually looking for a car with a roof tent for us too.
+We were actually looking for a car with a roof tent for us for a road trip around Australia too.
 But after a while, we changed our minds, because roof tents can easily add the weight to the car, which means higher fuel consumption.
 Also when it is really windy, roof tents do not always feel secure.
 Plus daily rate for those cars is much higher than for standard campervans because roof tents are usually fitted onto 4WDs.

 Average daily rate: $250 plus insurance

 Motorhomes come in different classes depending on their sizes and interior equipment.
 In general, motorhomes offer the most interior space and luxurious features.
 Storage space can also stock a lot of supplies.
 They are equipped with a living room, kitchen, bathroom and they come with an extra storage space.
 It is not called motorhome for anything, it actually looks like your-home-away-from-home.
 They are completely self-contained and can fit up to six people.